 While working as a limousine driver, you devour business books during your long waits for your customers.
 After a customer asks you whether you can help him find a limo in New York, you spot an opportunity to create a website to help connect customers with limo companies.

 As you’re working to pay the bills, you teach yourself to develop and market websites.
 You eat ramen noodles and stay home on Friday nights to regurgitate code while your friends are partying.
-To grow your site, you learn about search engine optimization, you do cold-calls, you send out emails, you mail letters.
+To grow your site, you learn about search engine optimization, you do cold-calls, you mail letters you send out emails on an email marketing platform, you mail letters.

 By age 31, you sell your website for $1.2 million dollars in 2000 at the height of the dot-com boom.
 When the website fails after the dot-com crash, you buy it back for $250,000 and over the next 18 months you build it back up.